Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • Roof Rack: Prinsu full-length roof rack

 I went with the CVT Mt.
-Hood RTT because of how low profile the design is.
+Hood RTT because of its low-profile design.
 I went with the medium size, 56″, and it suits me well.
-The tent also has “T” channels around the perimeter of the tent to mount any type of accessories like an axe, shovel, etc. What I really like about this tent is that it has crossbars mounted on top.
-I mounted maxtrax’s on it and it’s easy to get access to it in certain situations.
-The tent also includes a shoe bag so you can put your muddy or sandy shoes in it and it hangs outside of the tent.
+The tent also has “T” channels around the perimeter to mount accessories like an axe or shovel.
+What I really like about this tent is that it has crossbars mounted on top.
+I mounted Maxtrax on it, and it’s easy to access in certain situations.
+The tent also includes a shoe bag that you can hang outside the tent to put your muddy or sandy shoes in.
 Overall, I would recommend the CVT Mt.
-Hood, just how convenient and versatile the RTT is.
+Hood, just as convenient and versatile as the RTT is.

 3. Tylor Calhoun (@4rkhai) iKamper Skycamp 2.0 Mini